Effective Date: 02/06/2020

 We implement a variety of security measures to maintain the safety of your personal information when you submit a request, place an order or access your personal information.
 These security measures include: password protected directories and databases to safeguard your information, TLS (Transport Layer Security) technology to ensure that your information is fully encrypted and sent across the Internet securely, and Scanning to actively protect our servers from hackers and other vulnerabilities.
 Despite these measures, no transmission or electronic storage of information is guaranteed to be secure.

+If you participate in our tutoring or mentoring program, we require your social security number, which we encrypt in our database.
+Only staff with administrative credentials can access your social security number in the database.
 For transactions, we offer the use of a secure server.
-All supplied sensitive/credit information is transmitted via TLS (Transport Layer Security) technology and then encrypted into our Payment gateway providers database.
+All supplied sensitive/credit information is transmitted via TLS (Transport Layer Security) technology and then encrypted into our payment gateway providers database.
 This information is only to be accessible by those authorized with special access rights to such systems, and is required to keep the information confidential.
-After a transaction, your private information (credit cards, social security numbers, financials, etc.) will not be stored on our servers.
+After a transaction, your private information (credit cards, financials, etc.) will not be stored on our servers.

-If you prefer, you can choose to have your browser warn you each time a cookie is being sent, or you can choose to turn off all cookies via your browser settings.
+If you prefer, you can choose to have your browser warn you each time a cookie is being sent, or reject certain cookies, or you can choose to turn off all cookies via your browser settings.
 Like most websites, if you turn your cookies off, some of our services may not function properly.
 However, you can still place orders over the telephone or by contacting customer service.

 In addition to the foregoing, we use Google Analytics Advertising which will track certain personal information of yours.
 If you would like to opt out of the collection of such information you may do so by CLICKING HERE.
 Further, Google has a browser plugin (for Internet Explorer, Firefox, Chrome, Safari, Opera) that prevents your data from being collected and used by Google Analytics.
 You can download the plugin by CLICKING HERE.